TheCharlatan/thecharlatan.github.io/_posts/2019-11-28-List-Of-Hardware-Wallet-Hacks.md

 :office: Vendor: Shift Cryptosecurity
 :iphone: Product: BitBox01
 :scroll: Title: Man-in-the-middle (MITM) between the mobile verification app and the BitBox
 :nerd_face: Detail: Encrypted USB communication, when not authenticated, can be modified by a man-in-the-middle (MITM) attacker in undesirable ways.
 A patch was provided on 4 December 2018 in firmware v5.0.0.
-To date, a method about how to exploit this issue with the BitBox has not been reported.
 :eyes: Type: Break on-hardware verification
 :poop: Bug: Usage of a plain AES-256-CBC cipher for authentication.
 Never use encryption for authentication.
 :sunglasses: Reporter: Saleem Rashid